sjoerdk/anonapi/docs/sphinx/command_reference.rst

 	add all study folders in this xlsx or csv file to mapping.
 Looks for column 'folder' in file.
 If a column 'pseudoID' is present,adds these instead of auto-generating

 --check-dicom/ --no-check-dicom
-	--check-dicom: Open each file to check whether it is valid DICOM. --no-check-dicom: Add all files that look like DICOM (exclude files with known file extensions like .txt or .xml). off by default
+	--check-dicom: Open each file to check whether it is valid DICOM. --no-check-dicom: Add all files that look like DICOM (exclude files with known file extensions like .txt or .xml). on by default

 Example: